rhiever/reddit-analysis/README.md

 Files
 ===============

-`subreddit_word_freqs.py` scrapes a specific subreddit and prints out all of the commonly-used words in that subreddit in the past month.
+`word_freqs.py` scrapes a specific subreddit or Redditor and prints out all of the commonly-used words for the past month.

-`user_word_freqs.py` scrapes a specific Reddit user's profile and prints out all of the words commonly used by that user.

 `common-words.csv` is a data file containing a list of words that should be considered common.
 Note that this list is not final and is constantly changing.